Can I use my land as a down payment on a construction loan?

 This comprehensive guide explains exactly how land equity works as a down payment, what lenders look for when evaluating your property, and how to maximize your land's value toward construction financing.

-How Land Equity Works as a Down Payment
+What Is How Land Equity Works as a Down Payment?

 When you apply for a construction loan to build on land you already own, lenders can credit your land's equity toward the down payment requirement.
 This is one of the most powerful benefits of owning your building site before seeking construction financing.